-The 2025 Bonds are being issued, when combined with other available monies, to finance directly or indirectly construction and permanent mortgage loans for a development.
+The 2025 Bonds are being issued, when combined with other available monies, to finance directly or indirectly construction and permanent mortgage loans for certain developments and to finance other corporate purposes of the Corporation.
 Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2025 Bonds will be secured by the Revenues and assets pledged to such payment, including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, and monies and/or Cash Equivalents held under the Debt Service Reserve Account.
 The 2025 Bonds are being issued on a parity with and shall be entitled to the same benefit and security as other Bonds issued and to be issued under the General Resolution (other than Subordinate Bonds).
+Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2025 Series E Bonds will also be secured by certain accounts securing only the 2025 Series E Bonds.